 The fifteen gallon law was passed by Massachusetts in 1838.
-It was intended to prevent the sale of distilled spirits in retail outlets.
-(Distilled spirits beverages are whiskey, rum, gin, rye, vodka, etc).
+It was intended to prevent the sale of distilled spirits (liquor) in retail outlets.
 Anyone who bought alcohol had to buy at least 15 gallons.
 An exception was made for doctors and pharmacists.
 Patients needed to be able to buy smaller quantities for medicinal use.

 It was expensive to buy 15 gallons of spirits at one time.
-This meant that only wealthy people could comply with the law when buying spirits.
+This meant that only wealthy people could comply with the law.
 Violations were common.
 Police departments were small.
 Evidence against illegal was generally collected by temperance activists.
 But to do so, they usually had to break their abstinence pledge.
 They were also looked down upon as snitches.
 They were heckeled and sometimes assaulted.

 The fifteen gallon law was unpopular.
 Both buyers and sellers quickly devised ways to circumvent it.
 Friends would buy 15 gallons and then divide it among themselves.
 Some sellers had casks holding 16 gallons.
 When a customer wanted to buy a gallon, he would buy 16 gallons and then sell back 15.